-This report discusses the rationale, methods and results of the Stage 2 archaeological assessment for a possible development of 91 Eglinton Avenue East, City of Mississauga, Peel Region (Part Lot 1, Concession 1 East of Hurontario, Geographic Township of Toronto, New Survey, County of Peel).
-The property was assessed for the presence of archaeological sites prior to the sale of the property for a possible redevelopment.
-This assessment was conducted prior to a specific request by the City of Mississauga following the policies outlined in the Official Plan approved by Ministry of Municipal Affairs and Housing (MMAH) under the Planning Act.
-The assessment was conducted for the Jamie Kaukinen who arranged for property access.
+This report discusses the rationale, methods and results of the Stage 2 archaeological assessment for the development of 5055 Hurontario Street, City of Mississauga, Peel Region (Part Lot 1, Concession 1 East of Hurontario, Geographic Township of Toronto, New Survey, County of Peel) (RP 43R-22278 Pt 3).
+The property was assessed for the presence of archaeological sites before a possible redevelopment.
+This assessment was conducted before a specific request by the City of Mississauga (File No. DARC 18-106) following the policies outlined in the Official Plan approved by the Ministry of Municipal Affairs and Housing (MMAH) under the Planning Act.
+The assessment was conducted for the Mark Liddy, 91 Eglinton Limited Partnership who arranged for property access.

 All archaeological assessment activities were performed according to the Standards and Guidelines for Consultant Archaeologists (MTC 2011).
 All work was done under the archaeological consulting license, P035, issued to Andrew Murray of A. M. Archaeological Associates under the Ontario Heritage Act.
 All records pertaining to this project will be curated at the offices of A. M. Archaeological Associates.
-The field assessment was conducted between July 12, 2017, and July 20, 2017, under conditions that ranged from clear skies and temperatures of +28C to light rain and temperatures of +16C.
+The field assessment was conducted on July 23, 2018, under partly cloudy skies and temperatures up to +27C.

-The 91 Eglinton Avenue East study area encompasses an irregular shaped plot of land (approximately 3.8 hectares) on the Eglinton Avenue East approximately 140 metres east of Hurontario Street (Maps 1 and 19).
-There is currently a house and five outbuildings on the property as well as an ageing orchard.
-The property is bordered to the north and east by residential homes and commercial/retail development to the west and south.
+The 5055 Hurontario Street study area encompasses a rectangular shaped plot of land (approximately .55 hectares) approximately 130 metres east of Hurontario Street along the south side of Armdale Road (Maps 1 and 22).
+There are currently no structures on the property as well as an ageing orchard.
+The property is bordered by partly constructed residential homes, commercial/retail development and a former orchard and residential property.

-The Stage 1 research indicated that the historic home of George Winter was located within 100 metres of the northwest corner of the study area by 1877 and Eglinton Avenue was originally a historic settlement road.
+The Stage 1 research indicated that the historic home of George Winter was depicted the west corner of the study area by 1877, but later more accurate mapping and aerial photography suggests that the house was located 65 metres closer to Hurontario Street.
 The west side of the property is also within 300 metres of the Winter North (AjGv-64) and Winter South (AjGv-65) archaeological sites.
-These factors indicate that the entire study area known as 91 Eglinton Avenue East has archaeological potential.
+These factors indicate that the entire study area known as 5055 Hurontario Street has archaeological potential.

-The 91 Eglinton Avenue East study area was subject to Stage 2 archaeological assessment.
-Ten percent of the property was determined to have been disturbed through visual assessment.
-These areas included the area around the existing house and septic bed, former house and three existing outbuildings.
-The remaining 90 percent was subject to shovel test pits at 5-metre intervals without the recovery of any archaeological remains.
+The 5055 Hurontario Street study area was subject to Stage 2 archaeological assessment.
+Fourteen percent of the property was determined to have been disturbed through visual assessment and background research.
+These areas included the area around the shed and other outbuildings that have been removed from the property.
+The remaining 86 percent was subject to shovel test pits at 5-metre intervals without the recovery of any archaeological remains.

-(In the basis of the above ve information on, the fo ollowing recommend ations can be made:
+On the basis of the above information, the following recommendations can be made:

-1. No archaeological remains were encountered, and no further assessment of the 91 Eglinton Avenue East study area as mapped in Map 19 is required to any future development.
+1. No archaeological remains were encountered, and no further assessment of the 5055 Hurontario Street study area as mapped in Map 22 is required for any future development.